-In what seems like a sea of yoga teachers with fancy websites and huge Insta followings (showing off perfect handstands on the beach!), it can be easy to feel like you’re not good enough especially when you’re a new yoga teacher.
+In what seems like a sea of yoga teachers with fancy websites and huge Insta followings (showing off perfect handstands on the beach!), it can be easy to feel like you’re not good enough.
+Especially when you’re a new yoga teacher.

-But let me tell you new yoga teacher, YOU ARE GOOD ENOUGH!
-What you have to offer is uniquely you and if you have a calling to this wonderful yoga teaching game, then it’s your duty to give your most authentic version of you.
+But let me tell you, new yoga teacher, YOU ARE GOOD ENOUGH!
+What you have to offer is uniquely you.
+And if you have a calling to this wonderful yoga teaching game, then it’s your duty to give your most authentic version of you.

 But it doesn’t hurt to know some new yoga teacher basics to get you off the starting blocks, does it?

 It’s good to know that Digital Yoga Academy has a wealth of business information, trainings and courses for new and more established yoga teachers.
 It’s all super accessible and easy to understand even if you’ve not got a business background.
 And this post is full of business tips for new yoga teachers.

 I owned a successful business in a completely different field, but I didn’t want to think of my yoga teaching as a business in the early days.
 I love what I do, I love sharing it and ‘business’ felt like a dirty word.
 But here’s the deal: